Philippe de Villiers: 2007 presidential bid

+During the 2022 presidential election, he officially announced his support for Éric Zemmour.
+He also joined his political party Reconquête.

 Political positions

 Criticism of Islam

 De Villiers is known for his criticism of Islam in France.
 He has stated, "I am the only politician who tells the French the truth about the Islamisation of France" and, "I do not think Islam is compatible with the French Republic".
 He advocates ending all construction of mosques, banning all Islamist organisations suspected of links to terrorism, and expelling extremist individuals from France.

 De Villiers published Les mosquées de Roissy: nouvelles révélations sur l'islamisation en France (The Mosques of Roissy: New Revelations about Islamization in France) in 2006.
 In it he alleged, using internal documents from whistleblowers, that the Muslim Brotherhood had infiltrated security personnel at Charles de Gaulle Airport near Paris.
 The book led to revocation of seventy-two employees' security clearances and closure of six makeshift Muslim prayer rooms.

 Der Spiegel, The Wall Street Journal, The Boston Globe, and The San Francisco Chronicle have labelled De Villiers as "far right" because of his views of Islam and of Muslim immigrants.